 - Do you usually work out a plea agreement or ask for lesser charges?

-Remember, a lawyer is there to make sure you understand everything going on with your case and to ease any concerns.
-If you have questions, just ask!
+- Remember, a lawyer is there to make sure you understand everything going on with your case and ease any concerns.
+If you have any questions, just ask!

-If you choose to handle a case on your own, you might overlook important legal rules and regulations that a lawyer is trained to catch.
+If you choose to handle a case independently, you might overlook important legal rules and regulations that a lawyer is trained to catch.
 For example, if you agree to the police conducting a search on your home, it’s possible that search may be infringing on your rights.
 Without a lawyer to provide insight and suggestions, it’s hard to know accurate legal rights on your own.